Amyat103/411_weather_app/README.md

 in a database.
 Because of this, users can easily get weather information for their personal interests and needs.

+### Weather API

+This app uses Open Weather Map's API to run it add it in env

 ## Routes

 #### Route: `/create-account`